 Be paranoid: Never trust your users

 So, how do you fight these threats?
-This is a topic far beyond this guide; however there are a few rules it's good to keep in mind.
+This is a topic far beyond this guide, but there are a few rules to keep in mind.
 The most important rule is: never ever trust your users, including yourself; even a trusted user could have been hijacked.

 All data that comes to your server must be checked and sanitized.
 Always.
 No exception.